gauden/facebuzz/README.md

-# FaceBuzz: Defacing Bitmaps with a Vector Blob
+# FaceBuzz: Fun with Blobs on Photos

 ## Credits